CarstenMaul/ai-os/README.md

 # AI-OS

+"Panta rhei" - "Everything is in flow"
+Greek philosopher Herakles

 A revolutionary web-based operating system interface powered by artificial intelligence that can create and modify applications on demand using natural language commands and voice input.

 You will find some demo-apps, that had been generated with ai-os, in the /demo-apps folder.
 You can load the demo apps via Start -> Load App